The Atlantic’s editor reveals where he was when he realized Yemen war plans were real

 “I’m sitting in a Safeway parking lot, watching my phone and realizing, ‘Oh my God, this might be real,” Goldberg told CNN’s Kaitlan Collins on Monday.
 “I think Pete Hegseth just sent this group actual targeting information, actual sequencing of an attack.”

-Goldberg went on to tell MSNBC he was glad someone else wasn’t added to the group chat.
+Goldberg went on to tell MSNBC’s Jen Psaki he was glad someone else wasn’t added to the group chat.

-“It’s interesting because as I’m reading it at 11:44 a.m. on Saturday morning, the 15th, seeing that the Houthis are not going to know about this for another couple of hours, and I know about it,” Goldberg said.
+“It’s interesting because as I’m reading it at 11:44 a.m. on Saturday morning, the 15th, seeing that the Houthis are not going to know about this for another couple of hours, and I know about it,” Goldberg said on Inside with Jen Psaki.

 “I’m thinking to myself, I mean, honestly, I’m thinking to myself, well, I’m glad that Mike Waltz didn’t invite a Houthi into the group or a Russian spy or an adversary of the United States,” he added.